-Manifestation Determination Review
+Manifestation Determination Review or "MDR"

 Within 10 school days of a school’s decision to change the placement of a child with a disability because the child violated the student code of conduct, the school must hold a hearing to determine whether: